Mintbase/Grants-Program/applications/fractapp.md

 * An overview of the technology stack to be used

-Golang, React Native, Polkadot, Kusama
+Golang, React Native, Mintbase, Kusama

 ### Ecosystem Fit